Polkas/cat2cat/README.md

 ## Handling an Inconsistent Coded Categorical Variable in a Panel Dataset

 Unifying an inconsistent coded categorical variable in a panel/longtitudal dataset.
-There is offered the `cat2cat` procedure to map a categorical variable according to a mapping (transition) table between two different time points.
+There is offered the novel `cat2cat` procedure to map a categorical variable according to a mapping (transition) table between two different time points.
 The mapping (transition) table should to have a candidate for each category from the targeted for an update period.
-The main rule is to replicate the observation if it could be assigned to a few categories, then using simple frequencies or statistical methods to approximate probabilities of being assigned to each of them.
+The main rule is to replicate the observation if it could be assigned to a few categories, then using simple frequencies or modern statistical methods to approximate probabilities of being assigned to each of them.

 **This algorithm was invented and implemented in the paper by (Nasinski, Majchrowska and Broniatowska (2020) <doi:10.24425/cejeme.2020.134747>).**